Nico-Shock/My-Arch-Workspace/README.md

 ### Change Font Size:

 1. Right-click the Konsole window and select "Edit Current Profile," then go to Appearance
-2. Here you can change the font
-3. I like to set it to "JetBrainsMono NFM 16px"
+2. Here you can change the font, I like to change it to the DejaVu Sans Mono font (11px).

 ### Editing the Top Bar: